alxroyer/scenario/doc/src/quickstart.rst

     :language: python
     :lines: 28-29

-This makes it possible for the :py:mod:`scenario` library to call the step methods for different purposes:
+This makes it possible for the `scenario` library to call the step methods for different purposes:

 1. to peak all the action and expected result descriptions, without executing the test script: in that case, the :py:meth:`scenario.stepuserapi.StepUserApi.ACTION()`